david-pace/wave-recovery-tool/README.md

 ## Donations

-If this wave recovery tool helped you to restore your damaged wave files, I would appreciate a donation at <https://www.paypal.me/davehofmanndev>.
+If this wave recovery tool helped you to restore your damaged audio files, I would appreciate a donation at <https://www.paypal.me/davehofmanndev>.
 Thank you very much!